 If polyps get large, they can cause symptoms.
 You may have bleeding from your rectum or a change in your bowel habits.
 A change in bowel habits includes diarrhea, constipation, going to the bathroom more often or less often than usual, or a change in the way your stool looks.

 How are colon polyps diagnosed?

 Most polyps are found during tests for colon cancer.
-Experts recommend routine colon cancer testing for everyone age 50 and older who has a normal risk for colon cancer.
+Experts recommend routine colon cancer testing for everyone between the ages of 50 and 75 who has a normal risk for colon cancer.
 People with a higher risk, such as African Americans and people with a strong family history of colon cancer, may need to be tested sooner.
 The tests for colon cancer are: